darrenlongdev/AstroClock/README.md

 Download all files from the v2_0 folder (or latest version folder if applicable), execute AstroClock.exe.
 Please note that this is an x64 application for Windows.
 I can supply a x32 build if required, i can also create customised versions, although would expect a fee for this.

+I have also tested under Linux x64 using Wine and can confirm it runs perfectly.

 In terms of licensing, Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0), as I'm happy for people to redistribute it, so long as they credit myself.
 I'm not however looking to make the source publically available.